TheLancashireman/DhG2/doc/CardFormat.md

 ## An example card file

-Each card file is devided into three sections:
+Each card file is divided into three sections:
 * Header information that identifies the person and provides general information.
 * A list of events for the person, including birth and death events.
 * Additional free-format information that DhG2 does not parse.
 This section is optional.